EigenDev/simbi/README.md

     ```

     where `--mode` is a global command line option available for every
-    config script, and `--nzones` and `--gamma` are problem-specific options
+    config script, and `--nzones` and `--ad-gamma` are problem-specific options
     that are dynamically parsed based on whatever `DynamicArg` variables
     exist in the config script you create.
 Check out how to create one of
     these configuration scripts in the `simbi_configs/examples/` folder!
 When creating